A generic image of a naked man on a beach looking out into the o

 Advertising

 Not that anyone has too many clothes on when they strut into the surf, but there's something undeniably liberating about a dip in the sea wearing nothing at all.
-And it just so happens that there are several beautiful Sydney beaches where you can go skinny dipping without scandalising other sun-seekers or risking the wrath of the po-po!
-Here, we have gathered up a list of the 5 best nude beaches you can visit in Sydney.
+And it just so happens that there are several beautiful Sydney beaches where you can go skinny dipping without scandalising other sun-seekers or risking the wrath of the po-po.
+Here, we've put together a tried-and-tested list of the five best nude beaches you can visit in Sydney.

 So, leave your cossies at home and hit the road.
 You've got places to be.